CruelSundew/Township-tale-string-tools/README.md

 Im currently working on making a youtube video covering the topic of strings and/or a video about how to use poistring

 however i cant garentee that either will be done soon if ever lol

+Go to the file called my about me for more info